LaserLock/KISS_Battery_Monitor/README.md

 # REQUIREMENTS
 * KISS 24a ESC
-* OPEN TX 2.1 Firmware on Taranis
+* OPEN TX 2.1/2.2 Firmware on Taranis

 # INSTALLATION:
-Download the latest release from the https://github.com/DynamikArray/KISS_Battery_Monitor/releases and place the file (KISSdata.lua) in the following directory on the SD_CARD of your Taranis.
+Download the latest release from the https://github.com/DynamikArray/KISS_Battery_Monitor/releases and place the file (kiss.lua) in the following directory on the SD_CARD of your Taranis.
 ``` SCRIPTS\TELEMETRY```  (if the TELEMETRY folder does not exist then you may need to create it).

 ADDITIONAL STEPS FOR SOME USERS